gulfairus/lung_cancer/README.md

-# Covid19
+# Lung Cancer
-Detecting Covid19 from chest X-ray images
+Classification of lung lesions from chest X-ray images